Last tri of the season – HOWSC 100

 I was 20/35 female and 2nd (out of 5) in the F36-40 category

 Overall, it was a very successful day.
-I loved the event and improved in every discipline with a total improvement of over 21 minutes in comparison with last year.
+I loved the event and improved in every discipline.
+In comparison with last year, I had a total improvement of over 21 minutes.
 What a great finish to my season, and proof that I am progressing towards my ultimate goal 🙂